The Exact AI Writing Prompts That Make AI Content Sound Human (Not Robotic)

 Here's the simplest way to check if your content sounds human: Read it to a friend.
 If you feel ridiculous saying it out loud, it's not human enough.

-"In today's rapidly evolving landscape, businesses must leverage transformative technologies to remain competitive."
+"In today's rapidly evolving landscape, businesses must use transformative technologies to remain competitive."

 Say that to a friend at dinner.
 Watch them stare at you.